 3 Ways to Dispose of Your Old, Unused Medications SafelyPosted by Medicare Made Clear

-It’s important to dispose of all unused, expired or unwanted prescription drugs or over-the-counter medications as soon as you no longer need them.
-There are a variety of ways to do this, such as:
+It’s best to get rid of unused, expired or unwanted prescription and over-the-counter medications as soon as they’re no longer needed.
+But it’s not always easy to know what to do with them.